Review: Peak Design Slide Camera Strap

 - Takes the strain off the neck reducing muscle pain and headaches

-To buy off the Peak Design website is USD$59.95 + Delivery or approx AUD$89.00 from a local supplier.
+To buy off the Peak Design website the Slide is USD$64.95 + Delivery and the Slide Lite is USD$49.95 + Delivery.
+If buying from a local supplier in Australia the Slide will cost approx AUD$90.00 -$100.00 and the Slide Lite will cost approx. AUD$80.00-$90.00.
 If you like the design and style it is a great investment and possibly the only camera strap that you will ever need.

-All in all, we highly recommend the Peak Design Slide camera strap and we hope this blog post will encourage you to give it a try.
+All in all, we HIGHLY RECOMMEND the Peak Design Slide & Slide Lite camera straps and we hope this blog post will encourage you to give it a try.
 We definitely think you won’t regret it.

 If you have any comments or questions about this product then we’d love to hear from you.